-This badge focuses on the critical components for effective teaming that allow a school to effectively identify, analyze, and solve problems at all three tiers of positive behavior interventions and supports implementation.
+This microcredential focuses on the critical components for effective teaming that allow a school to effectively identify, analyze, and solve problems at all three tiers of positive behavior interventions and supports implementation.

-To earn this 0.25 credit badge you will submit one of the evidence items from the list below to demonstrate your effective practices for teaming using Team Initiated Problem Solving.
+To earn this 0.25 credit microcredential you will submit one of the evidence items from the list below to demonstrate your effective practices for teaming using Team Initiated Problem Solving.
 You will also complete a short reflection.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge targets strategies for effective team-based problem solving.
+This microcredential targets strategies for effective team-based problem solving.